hm-lang/core/proposals/README.md

 We can create deeply nested objects by adding valid identifiers with consecutive `:`.
 E.g., `(X: Y: 3)` is the same as `(X: (Y: 3))`.

-## temporarily locking writeable variables
+## temporarily locking writable variables

 You can also make a variable readonly for the remainder of the current block by using `@lock` before the variable name.